 What do you do with a manuscript when you think it might be done?
 You PITCH IT.

-In 2022, all Pitch Perfect appointments will take place over Skype.
+In 2023, all Pitch Perfect appointments will take place virtually, over Skype or Zoom.

 Check through this list of frequently asked questions and fill out an application today.

 Pitch Perfect is a Festival of Literary Diversity (FOLD) event that gives writers with a finished draft or completed manuscript the chance to have an editor or agent review a portion of their manuscript, along with a query letter, and provide detailed feedback in a private, one-on-one meeting.

 In 2023 all of the Pitch Perfect meetings will be virtual.
 If your application is successful, you will be matched with an editor or agent who will liaise with you about a time to set up a virtual appointment.
 In 2023, the festival will take place from April 30 – May 7.
 Pitch Perfect applicants and their facilitators may meet virtually to discuss their manuscripts anytime during the month of May.

 You can apply to Pitch Perfect by filling out and submitting this form.
 There will be space for you to upload your manuscript excerpt and query letter as part of the application.